What’s the essential kit that I need to take part in FIRST® LEGO® League Challenge?

 As the coach, do I have to know how to program the LEGO® robots myself?

 No. It’s not difficult to pick up the basics of the software and it’s up to the team members to find the information they need to complete the challenges.
-The latest version of the LEGO MINDSTORMS software has a Getting Started section with very useful lessons.

 Download the latest version of the software for free.